Jason2592/Meme-Generator/README.md

  Users can add any kinds of texts on anywhere of the image.
  We also allowed users to create memes by using images on the internet.

- The main method is in loginFrame.java.
+ The main method is in LoginFrame.java.
  </b>